Abies balsamea: Christmas trees

 Both varieties of the species are very popular as Christmas trees, particularly in the northeastern United States.
-Balsam firs cut for Christmas are not taken from the forest, but are grown on large plantations.
+Balsam firs cut for Christmas are typically grown on large plantations, not taken from the forest.
 The balsam fir is one of the greatest exports of Quebec and New England.
 It is celebrated for its rich green needles, natural conical shape, and needle retention after being cut, and it is notably the most fragrant of all Christmas tree varieties.

-Many of these plantations are family farms handed down from generation to generation.
-The techniques of shearing, growing, and other cultivation secretly passed down from grandparents to grandchildren.
-Families like the Rousseau's of Quebec, Rose of New Brunswick, and Kessler's (North Pole Xmas Trees) of New Hampshire have kept family traditions for almost a century.

 The balsam fir was used six times for the US Capitol Christmas Tree between 1964 and 2019.

-In northern areas of Minnesota, Michigan, and Wisconsin balsam fir branches (boughs) are used to make Christmas wreaths.

 Horticulture

 Abies balsamea is also grown as an ornamental tree for parks and gardens.
 Very hardy down to -20 C or below, it requires a sheltered spot in full sun.
-The dwarf cultivar A. balsamea 'Hudson’ (Hudson fir), grows to only 1 m tall by 1.5 m broad, and has distinctive blue-green foliage with pale undersides.
+The dwarf cultivar A. balsamea 'Hudson' (Hudson fir), grows to only 1 m tall by 1.5 m broad, and has distinctive blue-green foliage with pale undersides.
 It does not bear cones.
 It has gained the Royal Horticultural Society's Award of Garden Merit.